Scala Sancta: History

-According to Roman Catholic tradition, the Holy Stairs were the steps leading up to the praetorium of Pontius Pilate in Jerusalem on which Jesus Christ stepped on his way to trial during his Passion.
+According to Catholic Church tradition, the Holy Stairs were the steps leading up to the praetorium of Pontius Pilate in Jerusalem on which Jesus Christ stepped on his way to trial during his Passion.

 Medieval legends claim that Saint Helena, mother of Emperor Constantine the Great, brought the Holy Stairs from Jerusalem to Rome circa AD 326.
-In the Middle Ages, they were known as "Scala Pilati" ("Stairs of Pilate").
+In the Middle Ages, they were known as the Scala Pilati ("Stairs of Pilate").
 From old plans it appears that they led to a corridor of the Lateran Palace, near the Chapel of Saint Sylvester, and were covered with a special roof.
 In 1589, Pope Sixtus V had the Papal Lateran Palace, then in ruins, demolished to make way for the construction of a new one.
-He ordered the Holy Stairs be reconstructed in their present location, before the Sancta Sanctorum (Holy of Holies), named for the many precious relics preserved there.
+He ordered the Holy Stairs be reconstructed in their present location, before the Sancta Sanctorum ("Holy of Holies"), the chapel so named for the many precious relics preserved there.
 The chapel also houses an icon of Christ Pantocrator, known as the "Uronica", that was supposedly begun by Saint Luke and finished by an angel.
 This celebrated icon of Santissimi Salvatore Acheiropoieton ("not made by human hands"), on certain occasions, used to be carried through Rome in procession.

 The Scala Sancta may only be ascended on the knees.
 For common use, the staircase is flanked by four additional staircases, two on each side, constructed circa 1589.
 In 1724, Pope Benedict XIII covered the marble stairs in wood for their protection, since the marble had been significantly worn away by the many pilgrims ascending the stairs over time.
 The stairs remained covered until 2019, when the protective wood covering was removed and the marble exposed following restoration work.
 When the stairs were reopened on 11 April 2019, pilgrims were permitted to ascend the exposed marble stairs on their knees for the first time in almost 300 years.
 The stairs remained exposed and open to the public between April 2019 and July 2019, and then were again covered in wood.